danchoi/soywiki/README.markdown

 full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-By building on Vim's existing strengths, SoyWiki make its possible to navigate, edit, and reorganize wiki content at speeds that leave web-based wikis munching dust.
-The main goal of SoyWiki is to make it possible to consult and mold wiki content at the speed of thought.
+By building on Vim's existing strengths, SoyWiki makes its possible to consult and remold wiki content at the speed of thought.